905timur/fractal-crypt/README.md

 # Mandelbrot Fractal Encryption 🔐

-A novel encryption method using the Mandelbrot set to create ciphertext by mapping characters to complex plane coordinates.
+An encryption method using the Mandelbrot set to create ciphertext by mapping characters to complex plane coordinates.
 Built with Python, featuring a GUI for encryption, decryption, and fractal visualization.

 > ⚠️ **Note**: This is an experimental project for educational purposes.
 Not intended for production use or sensitive data encryption.